jtleek/jobs/README.md

 If our projects don't seem that interesting to you, I'm also happy to help introduce you to other folks in data science or genomics who might have projects you are more interested in.

-### For prospective students at Johns Hopkins
+### For prospective students at University of Washington

-I mostly supervise students from [Biostatistics](http://www.jhsph.edu/departments/biostatistics/), but am also excited to work with students in any department at JHU.
+I mostly supervise students from [Biostatistics]([http://www.jhsph.edu/departments/biostatistics/](https://www.biostat.washington.edu/)), but am also excited to work with students in any department at UW.
 I am not on the admissions committee so I pretty much don't have any say over whether you will get admitted.
-But if you want to do a Ph.D. at Hopkins Biostat and you: (1) have the serious math chops to get through our program (it is at the top end of rigor among Biostat programs) and (2) have written a cool R package and put it on Github or done an awesome data analysis and posted it on the web, then I want to hear from you.
+But if you want to do a Ph.D. at UW and have written a cool R package and put it on Github or done an awesome data analysis and posted it on the web, then I want to hear from you!
 Send me an email with your CV attached, a link to your project, and a one liner about the coolest research project you can think of that relates to anything me or any of my colleagues do.
 I'll make sure the right people see your application.

 ### For prospective postdocs